Thinking about planting, trimming or removing a tree on your property? You might need a tree permit.

 Questions about pending or accepted street tree permits or current tree removal?

 How to apply for a Private Tree Removal Permit

 Complete the Private Tree Removal and Replacement Permit Application for tree removals on private property.

 According to VMC 20.770, a permit is required for removing private trees in certain situations.
 A permit is not required for pruning private trees.

 If the tree is on private property, a permit is required for removal in the following situations:

-- On undeveloped properties: a Level III, VI or VII tree removal permit is required depending on proposed activity.
-(An undeveloped property is defined as a parcel with no buildings or structures on site now and no development planned for at least six more years.
+- On undeveloped properties: A Level III, VI or VII tree removal permit is required, depending on proposed activity.

-- On developing properties: a Level IV or a Level V permit is required for proposed developments.
+- On developing properties: A Level I, IV or a Level V permit is required for proposed developments.

-- On properties zoned commercial, industrial, or multiple-family: a tree removal permit is required, even for nuisance and hazard trees.
+- On properties zoned commercial, industrial or multi-family: A tree removal permit is required, even for nuisance and hazard trees.
 A level II permit is required for building additions or site disturbance; a Level III permit is required for nuisance and hazard trees (non-development related removals).